ChainSafe/engineering-handbook/docs/3_development/1_development-flow/3_review.md

 #### Authors can never ever resolve conversations

-Only the original reviewer can resolve the conversation.
+Only the original reviewer who wrote the comment can resolve the conversation.

 #### The proper way of addressing reviewers comments in commits